 If you’re planning a trip to Berlin?
 Check out our other articles to help you plan.

-Finally, we love hearing from you.
-If you have any questions or feedback, you can reach out to us in the comment section below or through our contact us page.
+If you have any questions or feel we have missed anything, please reach out to us in the comment section below, or through our contact us page.
+We love hearing from you!

 Stay adventurous and happy travels.